As 2013 comes to a close I thought it would be good to make some predictions for portfolio, programme and project management in 2014.

 I expect to see more organisations embracing project management standards.
 Whether this is PRINCE2, PMBoK or ISO 21500 or a combination thereof.

 We will see an increase in the adoption of portfolio management practices with organisations aligning their portfolios to their organisational strategies.
-According to PWC , organisations that implement portfolio management experience improved performance in project and programme quality, scope, budget, time, and business benefits.
+According to PWC , organisations that implement portfolio management experience improved performance across the board.
+Including project and programme quality, scope, budget, time, and business benefits.